apereo/cas/docs/cas-server-documentation/installation/Couchbase-Service-Management.md

 ## Auto Initialization

 Upon startup and configuration permitting, the registry is able to auto initialize itself from default JSON service definitions available to CAS.

-To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#service-registry).
+See [this guide](AutoInitialization-Service-Management.html) for more info.

 ## Troubleshooting